 Compared to the person I was when I first got sober, the twelve steps have set me free.
 They are helping me to achieve contented long-term sobriety.
 Surprisingly, the twelve steps have also helped to overcome many of the symptoms of my personality disorders.

-The 12 steps: a complimentary therapy for some personality disorders
+The 12 steps: a complementary therapy for some personality disorders

 This is what I tell newcomers that are on medication.
 Many suffer from problems other than alcoholism.

-The disease of alcoholism and personality disorders made it impossible to enter into any type of fulfilling relationship.
+The disease of alcoholism and personality disorders made it impossible to enter into any fulfilling relationship.

 “The primary fact that we fail to recognize is our total inability to form a true partnership with another human being.”